Last Updated on

 - Tanjong Beach – This is the quietest beach on Sentosa probably because it’s farthest from the ‘Beach Station’.
 This beach is serene and has cool vibes.

-6) Wings of Sounds – Your trip to Sentosa Island cannot be complete without Wings of Sound show.
-This Multi sensory outdoor show is the ultimate fusion of laser lights and sound perfectly synchronized with movement of water.
-Fireworks at the end of this spectacular show take entire experience to a whole new level.
+6) Wings of Time – Your trip to Sentosa Island cannot be complete without the Wings of time show.
+This Multi-sensory outdoor show is the ultimate fusion of laser lights and sounds perfectly synchronized with the movement of water.
+Fireworks at the end of this spectacular show take the entire experience to a whole new level.
 This mesmerizing show takes you through the magical journey weaved in the story of friendship and courage.

 Show timings: 7.40 p.m. and 8.40 p.m